uiucseclab/kecikCoin/README.md

 We came across MONERO coin that implemented ring signature based transactions in which a transaction from a certain user would actually be consisted of other transactions (from a group of users referred to as the ring).
 This way, it hides the transaction of the user from the other users when they scan the blockchain.

 ### 3. Complex Proof of Work/Stake
 Proof of work is a piece of data which is difficult (costly, time-consuming) to produce but easy for others to verify and which satisfies certain requirements.
-On the other nad, Proof of Stake is a different way to validate transactions based and achieve the distributed consensus.
+On the other hand, Proof of Stake is a different way to validate transactions based and achieve the distributed consensus.
 Producing a proof of work/stake that can handle issues relating to distributed systems are a mounting task we both did not have enough knowledge/time to execute.
 We also realize that Proof of Work/Stake have a very large potential to be researched and analyze for the security and performance implication of various consensus and network parameter of PoW/S blockchains.

 ## Installation Dependencies
 ----------
 Pycrypto <br>
-ecdsa
+ecdsa <br>
 Python 2.7

 ## Usage